 The essential point of interest of utilizing Redis cache is that store labels are upheld.
 The moderate-level file system cache is no longer needed to be utilized.
 This Magento cache backend is prescribed in multi-server situations where you have more than one web server.

-In this article, I am going to demonstrate how you can connect Redis with your Magento store using Cloudways Managed Magento Hosting Platform.
+In this article, I am going to demonstrate how you can connect Magento, Redis cache using Cloudways Managed Magento Hosting Platform.

 Enable Redis Using Cloudways Platform